hassox/handoff/README.md

 Handoff state between processes.

+*Note* This is an experiment.
+Use at your own risk

 Initially developed for cluster global processes to handoff state when one process dies and the other is stated on another unknown node.
 Specifically when performing rolling deploys on Kubernetes using Horde.